 Ayman Sadiq: I pray five times a day.
 It sets the tone and structure for my days.
 My days are more structured compared to many people since my days are organized around prayer.
-I have some anchoring habits, one of them is Salat.
+I have some anchoring habits, and one of them is Salat.
 I usually wake up early for my prayer.
 During summer, I take a short nap after my morning prayer.
-But usually in winter, when the morning prayer time stretches till 6:30 am, I start working after Fajr prayer.
+But usually in winter, when the morning prayer time stretches till 6:30 am, I start working after the Fajr prayer.

-After prayer, the first thing I do is to clean up my work chat.
+After prayer, the first thing I do is clean up my work chat.
 My WorkChat is always 0.
 I never keep my team waiting for more than an hour.

 Then I set the needle-moving achievements for the team.
 Needle-moving achievements are achievements that will make an impact.
 In the past, I used to micromanage.
 But I no longer do that.
 Instead, I give my teams specific goals that we want to achieve.
 Then at the end of the day or end of the week, they report to me their progress.

 I have a journal where I write down my daily tasks and cross each task off when it is done.
 I try to schedule my longer meetings in the morning.

 I work out of our Mohakhali office 3 days a week.
 The rest of the week, I usually go to our Mirpur office.